-When you press the shutter button without looking into the viewfinder, use the eyepiece cover (page 27).
+• When you shoot images using the viewfinder, use the eyepiece cover (page 27).

 Shooting images with the exposure shifted (Exposure bracket)

 Bracket shooting allows you to shoot several images, each with different degrees of exposure.
 This camera is equipped with an auto bracket function.
 Specify the value of deviation (steps) from the base exposure, and the camera shoots while automatically shifting the exposure.
 You can choose an image that has the brightness you like after shooting is finished.